2004 Dhemaji school bombing

-The 2004 Dhemaji school bombing occurred on 15 August 2004, on the occasion of Independence Day in Dhemaji, Assam.
+The 2004 Dhemaji school bombing occurred on 15 August 2004, on the Indian Independence Day in Dhemaji, Assam, India.
 The bombing by the Assamese militant group called the United Liberation Front of Assam (ULFA) killed 18 people and injured many others.
 Most of the victims were schoolchildren aged between 12 and 14 and their mothers.

 Details

-On the occasion of Independence Day, 15 August 2004, people, mostly were school children and their mothers, gathered at Dhemaji College ground for an Independence Day parade.
-At around 09:30 a bomb went off killing at least 18 and injuring many more.
-According to police, the bomb was planted near the college-gate and triggered by a remote-controlled device.
+On the occasion of Independence Day, 15 August 2004, people, mostly school children and their mothers, had gathered at Dhemaji College ground for an Independence Day parade.
+Around 09:30 a bomb went off, killing at least 18 and injuring many more.
+According to police, the bomb was planted near the college gate and triggered by a remote-controlled device.
 It was exploded when the students and teachers of various schools were passing through the gate.

 Investigations

 Police blamed ULFA, a banned Assamese militant group, which had called for a boycott of the event.
 The group continued denying responsibility.